Delivering on our promises

 This is similar to the Same Day Fix (Calls) but includes requests that are raised by other methods (e.g. email, Service Hub) and very low priority requests.

 Requests that you’ve helped identify as low priority are still important to us, and we always do what we can to ensure that they are fulfilled on the same day.

 This is a very generic overview of how we score (on average) when it comes to keeping our promises about how long we take to get back to you, start fixing the issue, and resolving it.
 The higher the number the better.

 We have all sorts of service Level agreements depending on the priority of your request and what it concerns.
 We make these promises to all our clients, based on your requirements, when you come on board.
 You’ll get reports tailored for you that show how we’re meeting targets.

 Bear in mind that not everything is within our control – we have to wait for people to get back to us with information or approval sometimes.
 But we have not failed to stay within agreed targets to date.

 We read all comments received, good and bad, with a view of continual improvement.
-Client’s comments are very valuable.
+Our client’s comments are very valuable to us.
 We have a higher than average response rate of over 15% compared to the industry standard of 5%.